BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 3\.
 Provide a metadata file in CSV format.
 You can find the metadata template, field definitions, data types and formats [here](https://www.bv-brc.org/workspace/mkuscuog@bvbrc/BV-BRC Templates/).

+4\.
+To specify output parameters, select an output folder in their workbench or create one if an appropriate folder is not available (red arrow).
+Users will also be prompted to specify an “Output Name” (red box) for the job result, before the job can be submitted.

 ![Figure 8](./images/fig8.png "Figure 8")

+## Submitting a job for Sequence Submission

+After the parameters and input file selections have been made, the “Annotate and Validate Sequence(s)” button will become available.

 ![Figure 9](./images/fig9.png "Figure 9")